Bulgaria

 Although founded during the Second Bulgarian Empire, the oldest written mention of the monastery dates to the 15th century in an Ottoman tax register.

-Nature Park Sinite Kamani
+Nature Park Sinite Kamuni

 The Nature Park Sinite Kamani is famous for its nature landmarks.
 "Halkata" (the Ring) - the arc-shaped stone garland, possessing, according to the legends, magic force - is one of the symbols of the town of Sliven.
 The forms that the nature has sculptured in the cave Zmeevi dupki (Dragon's holes) - Zmejat (the Dragon), Orelat (the Eagle) and Vladishkija tron (the Bishop's throne) are amazing.